serpapi/lego-ai-parser/README.md

 <img width="1463" alt="image" src="https://i.imgur.com/8Ql6M4i.gif">

-- ### Use the path for the preset parser

-You can find the supported preset parsers and their fields at [Lego Preset Parsers Page](https://www.kagermanov.com/lego-preset-parsers)

 - ### Use your OpenAI API Key

 You need to [register a free account](https://beta.openai.com/signup) first.
 You may find your API Key [here](https://beta.openai.com/account/api-keys).